clungu/clungu.github.io/_posts/2020-03-14-Building_an_AI_mechanical_nose.md

     - healthcare
 ---

-# We work with cool projects
+# Working with cool projects

 One of the companies that I collaborate with (i.e. [Tecknoworks](www.tecknoworks.com)) deals with a lot of interesting projects, but besides the projects themselves, there's also a nice mix off cool pieces of equipment.
 One example of such equipment is the [Breathomix](https://www.breathomix.com/) [eNose](https://www.breathomix.com/spironose-2/) device.